lyft/cartography/docs/usage/tutorial.md

 Once everything has been installed and synced, you can view the Neo4j web interface at http://localhost:7474.
 You can view the reference on this [here](https://neo4j.com/developer/guide-neo4j-browser/#_installing_and_starting_neo4j_browser).

 ### ℹ️ Already know [how to query Neo4j](https://neo4j.com/developer/cypher-query-language/)?
 You can skip to our reference material!
-If you already know Neo4j and just need to know what are the nodes, attributes, and graph relationships for our representation of infrastructure assets, you can skip this handholdy walkthrough and see our [quick canned queries](#sample-queries).
-You can also view our [reference material](#reference).
+If you already know Neo4j and just need to know what are the nodes, attributes, and graph relationships for our representation of infrastructure assets, you can skip this handholdy walkthrough and see our [sample queries](samplequeries.md).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->